nkemjp2/github-fundamentals/README.md

+## My Notes
+This is my practice README for the CBF Github Fundamentals homework.

 # :wave: The Basics of GitHub

 - Read through the below content so you can understand some commonly used terms and uses of GitHub